rodrigoelp/little-stories/Unlikely adventures/12-Chapter-12.md

 She observed the shaded shape scurrying away from her as if the cloud was commanded to move - *"Thank you, old friend."*

-*"Your welcome."* - replied Virgil with his insubstantial figure resting on the stone.
+*"You are welcome."* - replied Virgil with his insubstantial figure resting on the stone.